vaishali498/notice-board/README.md

 - **Image field:** implemented as a plain image URL input rather than a file upload, since file uploads need a storage service (S3/Cloudinary) with its own account and free-tier setup, which felt out of scope for the assignment's time budget.
 Any hosted image link (e.g. Imgur) works.
 - **Delete:** uses a custom in-app confirmation modal rather than the browser's native `confirm()`, for a more consistent look across devices.

-## What I'd improve with more time

-Add real image upload (via a free-tier storage bucket) instead of a pasted URL, plus optimistic UI updates on the list page so create/edit/delete feel instant instead of waiting for a full round trip.

-## Where and how AI was used

-I used Claude to scaffold the project structure (Prisma schema, API routes, form and card components) and to write the server-side validation logic, based on the requirements in this assignment document.
-I reviewed and understood the generated code, tested CRUD flows locally, and made adjustments to [describe anything you changed — e.g. styling tweaks, field defaults, wording].
-I did not use AI to write this README's design-decision reasoning without reviewing it myself.

-_(Edit this section honestly to reflect what you actually did before submitting — the assignment specifically evaluates this for accuracy.)_